ty-elastic/intheirownwords/README.md

 ## Media Storage

 Because many content sites do not permit anonymous, external playback of video, this demo will upload your ingested video to  (s3, gcs) cloud bucket storage to enable the UI to later play it back.
 You will need to setup the bucket with an IAM allowing full permissions from your compute instance.
 Additionally, on GCS, we use signed URLs which requires a corresponding service key to generate.
 You will need to create a service key and store it in `env/google_service_key.json`.
+If your content is otherwise publicly accessible, you could theoretically modify the app to avoid storing content in a bucket, and rather just point the player to the original, publicly accessible content.

 ## Compute Instance(s)

-You can optionally run media ingest separately from the UI.
-This would enable you to run the more expensive GPU-enabled media ingest on-demand, with the UI running on a lesser (free!) compute tier.
+You can optionally run media ingest separately from the search UI.
+This would enable you to run the more expensive GPU-enabled media ingest on-demand, with the search UI running on a lesser (free?) compute tier.
 This documentation assumes a combined ingest and UI server.

 On AWS, a `g4dn.xlarge` EC2 instance type with a single NVIDIA T4 Tensor Core is appropriate.
 On GCP, a `n1-standard-4` (4 vCPU, 2 core, 15GB RAM) with a single Tesla T4 GPU is appropriate.

- I found these instance types provided a good balance between cost (~ 0.50 per minute) and CPU/GPU power (processing ~1 hour of video in about 10 minutes).
+ I found these instance types provide a good balance between cost (~ 0.50 per minute) and CPU/GPU power (processing ~1 hour of video in about 10 minutes).
 That said, this demo should run on any modern CUDA-powered environment.
 I created a 256GB root volume to contain the requisite ML models and temporary media.

  The installation script assumes use of Ubuntu 20/22 LTS.
 On GCP, I used an image that had the nvidia drivers pre-installed.

 # Setup